ktafakkori/feloopy/README.md

 pip install feloopy
 ```

-FelooPy (v0.2.7) has a few optional dependencies that can be installed using the following commands:
+FelooPy (v0.2.7) has a few optional dependencies that can be installed using the following commands (recommended to install if possible):

 <div align="center">